FrostedFlaming0/BasedAI/README.md

 # BasedAI

-A decentralized LLM inference marketplace built on Ink (Kraken's L2), with NFT-gated subnets, stake-weighted scoring, and EVM-native economics anchored to existing community tokens.
+A decentralized LLM inference network built on Ink (Kraken's L2), with NFT-gated subnets, stake-weighted scoring, and EVM-native economics anchored to existing community tokens.

 ## What this is